elusivecodes/FrostDateTime/README.md

 **Get Time Zone Offset**

-Get the UTC offset (in minutes) of the current timeZone.
+Get the UTC offset (in minutes) of the current time zone.

 ```javascript
 const offset = date.getTimeZoneOffset();